jeniseruehle/jeniseruehle.github.io/_posts/2020-07-04-tarottogo_cli.markdown

 ![](https://i.pinimg.com/originals/db/c6/59/dbc6597b27b388e63bb782875fc7140c.gif)

-So not only am I embarrassed for thinking I couldn't do this but I also realized it's true that really using those research skills are crucial to being a developer (especially when you're stumped and can't 'Ask a Question').

-I know it might sound cheesy but I am pumped.
-I know that I can do this and I am so excited to have the opportunity to continue learning to code!
+So not only am I embarrassed for thinking I couldn't do this but I realized that errors are your friends, making the mistakes can lead to the answers and really using my research skills are crucial to being a developer.
+And though it might sound cheesy, I am pumped to complete this and I am so excited to continue learning to code!

-Happy Reading! :)